Helene Michaud | Certified Coach

 Respect

-Respect will be the foundation of our conversation.
-Your values and beliefs will be respected and you will be able to openly express your views, hopes and dreams in a non-judgemental environment.
-You know yourself and what is important to you.
+Respect is the foundation of our work together.
+Your values and beliefs will always be honoured in a non-judgmental space where you can share your hopes and dreams openly.
+You know yourself best, and my role is to support you from that place of self-knowledge.

 Confidentiality